Putting in at Hwy F

 • Hwy D Wayside to N. Pole Rd.
 Launch: 7.3 miles.
 A good wetland paddle prospect through Theresa Marsh.
 Maybe 1-2 downed trees on the upper part.

-• Kohlsville River: Note, the Kohlsville River joins the East Branch here, but it seems too congested with downed trees to be feasible.
+• Kohlsville River: Note, the Kohlsville River joins the East Branch here, but it seems too congested with downed trees to be feasible for paddling.

 • N. Pole Rd to Gill Rd(East): 6.0 miles.

 • N. Pole Rd Landing to River Edge Park: 1.3 miles.
-Slow, open, and marshy channel.
+A slow, open, and marshy channel.
 Nice though.

 • River Edge Park to Rock River Street/Dam: 0.5 miles.
 A nice town paddle through the community of Theresa.
 One dam to portage.